rjsears/aircraft_accident_tracker/README.md

 **Processing Flow:**

-1. **Collection** — Fetches ASN type pages for configured aircraft, parses incident tables, then fetches individual detail pages to extract full narratives and source links
+1. **Collection** — Fetches ASN type pages for configured aircraft (including paginated results for types with many incidents), parses incident tables, then fetches individual detail pages to extract full narratives and source links

 2. **Storage** — Upserts all incidents to PostgreSQL using registration + date as the deduplication key, preserving existing AI summaries and links during updates